stripe2933/vk-gltf-viewer/README.md

     - `timelineSemaphore`
     - `shaderInt8`
     - (optional) `drawIndirectCount` (If not presented, GPU frustum culling will be unavailable and fallback to the CPU frustum culling.)
+    - (optional) `descriptorBindingVariableDescriptorCount` (If not presented, graphics pipelines are dependent to the asset texture count; for every asset loading, the pipelines will be recreated as their texture count is changing.)
   - `VkPhysicalDeviceDynamicRenderingFeatures`
   - `VkPhysicalDeviceSynchronization2Features`
   - `VkPhysicalDeviceExtendedDynamicStateFeaturesEXT`